ThatsAMorais/morais-farmers-market/design.md

 This is where the design could be broken down into components such as:

 * CLI - For operating on the Service as a test client
-* RESTful API - Serves the data resources backing the store
+* Products Service - for serving Products
-* Database - A manageable store for persistent store data
+* Database - A manageable store for persistent data
+* Cart Service - serves Cart data
+* Redis Cache - temporary key-value storage
+* Specials Service - serves Specials data
+* Document Store - stores document objects
-* Cart cache - a cart cache to manage the carts
+* RESTful API Gateway - Provides a single public layer to expose to clients

 I go into the defense of each component later, but a component-based design with separation of concerns is easier to manipulate than a highly-coupled monolith.
-As an app that one might like to reuse as the years go by, or modify externally without deploying new code, this breakdown provides access.
+As an app that one might like to reuse as the years go by, pick apart to refactor, or modify data without deploying new code, this breakdown provides many positives.
+These components are easily scalable, they can be replaced easily if deemed insufficient, simpler, coherent, readable, concerns are properly separated throughout the application, and probably many more advantages.

-It is more complex than the idea of "just a CLI app", but in fact such a CLI could be complex within.
-Breaking this design into services is more coherent and readable at a high-level.

-The complication with breaking things into services is inevitably transporting that collection of parts to a comparable system with sufficient resources.
-Containerization to the rescue.
+The trade-off is in locality of detail as the implementation of the entire system is spread across different parts.
+However, this project is stored as a monolithic repository with a composition for local development to make it easier to run and debug the full system.
+Another trade-off is in how much more difficult it could be to deploy a multi-headed system, but we use container orchestration for that when necessary.

 ### Containerization

 Containerization is key to validation of behavior and deployment to a variety of environments.
 For this reason the components of the application will be arranged as a set of service containers.
 This is both easy and effective, rather than a traditional installation of such a system directly in an OS without virtualization.

+An issue one runs into without containers/virtualization is not only in the difficulty of validating parity of behavior between local-dev and prod, but also with the differences in how technology behaves on a variety of systems such as Postgres vs MySQL.

 ## API